Agreements Information

 As a Park Hospital District resident, will I keep paying taxes to support the hospital?

-• As the partnership moves forward with UCHealth, the tax remains in place and will continue to be used locally to support EPH, its services and the community.
+- As the partnership moves forward with UCHealth, the tax remains in place and will continue to be used locally to support EPH, its services and the community.
+Without the support of the district, EPH is not financially viable.